Today we have selected Catalina Berton to take his Interview. She is the CEO Of Sud Creative.

 Your final thoughts

-The digital transformation is not an option anymore: the pandemic has made it mandatory.
+Digital transformation is no longer option: the pandemic has made it mandatory.
 Especially for small businesses, this crisis has shown them to grow without being on the most expensive street or hiring more personnel.

 - Spokesperson: Catalina Berton